causalClaims/causalClaims/index.md

 We will evaluate submissions on class-wise F1 scores (macro-averaged for leaderboard).

 ### CodaLab task
 The main task will be hosted on codalab along with evaluation leatherboard.
-Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6284?secret_key=effe6a1c-447e-4407-9085-e2168f92d4ea#learn_the_details-evaluation) website for more instruction.
+Visit our [Codalab](https://codalab.lisn.upsaclay.fr/competitions/6284?secret_key=effe6a1c-447e-4407-9085-e2168f92d4ea#learn_the_details-evaluation) website for detailed instruction.

 ### Submission
 We plan to open the submission system in December 2022.